LuisAngeloRP/AI-Agents-Hackathon-2025-Healthia/README.md

 ## 💡 The Solution

-**HealthIA** is a cross-platform health assistant powered by Azure AI and OpenAI.
+**HealthIA** is a cross-platform health assistant powered by Azure and OpenAI.
 It connects to wearables or accepts manual input to generate customized health plans and proactive recommendations.
 Our goal is to fight inactivity and poor nutrition with real-time, data-driven interventions.

 It includes: